-As the odometer rolls over on the New Year next week, Bartowans (and any residents of neighboring communities who care to join us) will celebrate this annual milestone in a unique fashion.
+As the odometer rolls over on the New Year on Thursday night, Bartowans (and any residents of neighboring communities who care to join us) will celebrate this annual milestone in a unique fashion.

 “(Recently) Dunn-Rankin’s lead editorial stated that the government was taking 40% of his profits.
 I believe he should take a close look at his bookkeeper or accountant.
 The corporate tax rate is 21% flat, or better yet get Donald Trump's accountant.
 The Donald didn't pay any taxes 10 of the…

 “Hey David.
 Your column about politicians not respecting small business blamed both Republicans and Democrats for the delay in passing another COVID-19 relief package.